acl-services/paprika/packages/OverflowMenu/README.md

 ## Description

-OverflowMenu component displays a trigger button, which when clicked displays a list of items in a overflow format.
+OverflowMenu component displays a trigger button, which when clicked displays a list of items in a dropdown menu format.
 These items can be raw content, Links or actions such as Delete, which will prompt a confirmation panel to be displayed.

 ## Installation